ECrownofFire/ecf/README.md

 time you start it up, be sure to use `ecf_db:install().` followed by `mnesia:start().` to create and setup the database.

+You will need to set the following app env variables as well:
+* `captcha_key`: reCAPTCHA site key
+* `captcha_secret`: reCAPTCHA site secret

 ### Configuration
+You can set them with `PROJECT_ENV`, but I'd recommend setting them with an overlay file instead (see
+[the Erlang documentation](http://erlang.org/doc/man/config.html) on how to do that).

 TODO: Describe all configuration options.
 Most of them are just simple messages in case you want to customize them, but a few are actually important.